polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/prepare.md

 ---
-title: Prepare to build a dapp
+title: Prepare to build a dApp
 ---

 ## Install the Node Template